 User profiles set by Oracle system administrators, as authorized by the user's supervisor or manager, help ensure that only authorized employees are able to make changes to Supplier and Bank records.
-Authorized employees who have Supplier and Bank record change privileges do not have authorization to approve vendor payments in the accounting system allowing for proper segregation of duties.
+Authorized employees who have Supplier and Bank record change privileges do not have authorization to approve vendor payments in Oracle allowing for proper segregation of duties.